PublicDataWorks/complaint-manager/README.md

 ### Docker Preferences

   * To prevent Docker from killing your jest tests with Exit 137, you will need to increase memory that Docker is using.
-  * Under “Advanced” section in Docker preferences, change your default settings to the following:
+  * Under “Resources > Advanced” section in Docker preferences, change your default settings to the following:
     ```
     CPUs: 4,
     Memory: 5.0 GB